hfutpath/react-scrollload/README.md

 _When it is time to stop loading data, return false in this function._

-如果传入，请使用 useCallback 包裹，以免触发 re-render
+请使用 useCallback 包裹，以免触发 re-render

-_If passed in, use the useCallback package to avoid triggering re-render_
+_Please use the useCallback to avoid triggering re-render_

 ### option(optional) type: {root:HTMLElement,rootMargin:string,threshold: number} defaultValue： {}